chriserin/seq/docs/beat-creation.md

 ```

-That's t
-additional key strokes to create that accent pattern.
+That's 4 additional key strokes to create that accent pattern.